This is the story of how a small tech firm took a stand against the giants of the industry – and won.

 Slingshot to a new market

-- They worked with Cranfield School of Management and Henley Business School to create the first customer experience maturity model, based on research from hundreds of organizations.
+They worked with Cranfield School of Management and Henley Business School to create the first customer experience maturity model, based on research from hundreds of organisations.
 This helped Chordiant generate around 600 leads per month.

-- They created a customer advocacy program to showcase early adopters, such as O2.
+They created a customer advocacy programme to showcase early adopters, such as O2.

 A success story